FailAcademy/learning/wdp-vancouver/_slides/week-03/04a-sass.md

 # Less vs. Sass vs. etc.

-Sass and Less are the most widely used of the preprocessor options today.
+Sass (or in our case, SCSS) and Less are the most widely used of the preprocessor options today.

 The main differences between these two preprocessor options are their **installation processes** and the **syntax** you use to write your code.